 Who Was Medgar Evers?

 Civil rights activist Medgar Evers was the first state field secretary of the NAACP in Mississippi.
-As such, he organized voter-registration efforts and economic boycotts, and investigated crimes perpetrated against blacks.
+As such, he organized voter-registration efforts and economic boycotts, and investigated crimes perpetrated against Black people.
 Evers was assassinated outside of his Mississippi home in 1963, and after years of on-again, off-again legal proceedings, his killer was sent to prison in 1994.
 In 2017, President Barack Obama designated Evers' home a national historic landmark.

 Early Life and Education